TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- inspect that new crash please before we forget the date

 - Emphasize the items laying on the ground
 	- Like in hotline miami, they might fly a bit to upper-left direction
 	- with a little shadow behind